Uvalde school shooting

 Shortly after the shooting, local and state officials gave inaccurate reports of the timeline of events and exaggerated police actions.
 The Texas Department of Public Safety acknowledged it was an error for law enforcement to delay an assault on Ramos' position in the student-filled classrooms, attributing this to the school district police chief's assessment of the situation as one with a "barricaded subject", instead of an "active shooter".
 Law enforcement was aware there were injured individuals in the school before they made their entrance.
 In June 2024, two officers, including Arredondo, were criminally indicted for allegedly mishandling the response to the shooting.
+On January 21, 2026, former Uvalde school officer Adrian Gonzalez was acquitted of 29 child endangerment charges.
+The trial of former Uvalde school police chief Pete Arredondo on 10 counts of "abandoning or endangering a child" has yet to be scheduled.

-Following the shooting, which occurred 10 days after the 2022 Buffalo shooting, discussions ensued about American gun culture and violence, gridlock in politics, and law enforcement's failure to intervene during the attack.
+Discussions ensued about American gun culture and violence, gridlock in politics, and law enforcement's failure to intervene during the attack.
 A month after the shooting, Congress passed the Bipartisan Safer Communities Act and President Joe Biden signed it into law; it was the most significant federal gun reform legislation since the Federal Assault Weapons Ban of 1994.

-After the shooting, Robb Elementary was closed.
+Investigations revealed that Ramos was motivated to do the attack for fame.
+After the shooting, Robb Elementary was permanently closed.
 The district plans to demolish it and build a replacement.